xwc2021/css-practice/README.md

 3D model is created by Blender.

 The robot is op1414.
 (OPUS)
-The little boy Finn.
+The little boy is Finn.
 (Adventure Time)
 Vespa motorcycle.
 The woman with glasses is created by me.
 The body is referenced from actress Ayane Suzukawa.  [reference](https://star.setn.com/photo/2616/710299)